 Alternative names: Dumbbell plot, Dumbbell chart, Connected dot plot, Dumbbell dot plot, DNA chart, Barbell chart

 A dumbbell is a type of dot plot with two connected values per category.
 Use it when you want to emphasize the delta (change) between the two values (data points, i.e. two points in time) and to compare and visualize this size in a difference between these two values across all categories.
 A dumbbell consists of dots (or circles) and connectors (or lines).
 Not adding marks and only leaving the connector makes it a range chart.
-We mentioned dumbbells throughout this article.
-And you can see similar chart examples here.
+We mentioned dumbbells throughout deep dive article about dot plots .
+You can find more examples of dumbbell charts on inspiration page.

 Alternative names: Pictorial chart, Proportional unit chart, Picture graph